 St. Mary's Institute offers exciting and vibrant sports programming through our Gaels Athletic Department.
 Soccer season begins in the Fall and Basketball follows as our Winter offering.
 Additionally, Running Club is offered in the Spring, along with some short-term clinics in Volleyball and Tennis.

 FIRST LEGO League Jr. meets every Monday, right after school from 2-3:15PM in the LEGO Robotics Lab.
 FIRST LEGO League meets Tuesdays from 2-4PM, also in the Lab.
-Team competitions will take place in early 2020.

 FIRST LEGO League will resume meeting after February break, open to Students in Grades 4 - 8.
 Meetings will take place on Tuesdays and Thursdays after school until 3:30PM.
 Grades 4 & 5 choose one day per week to attend, while those in Grades 6 - 8 can attend both days.
 This is to ensure there are enough robots for all students to have access - the older students can mentor the younger students until they become familiar with the more difficult coding environment.